LLNL/GridDyn/docs/installation.md

 - **ENABLE_GRIDDYN_TRACE_LOGGING** unselecting disables all TRACE log messages from getting compiled
 - **DOXYGEN_OUTPUT_DIR** location for the generated doxygen documentation
 - **ENABLE_64_BIT_INDEXING** select if you want support inside GridDyn for more than $2^{32}-2$ states or objects (I find this unlikely at this time)
-- **ENABLE_EXPERIMENTAL_TEST_CASES** select to enable some experiemental test cases in the test suite
+- **ENABLE_EXPERIMENTAL_TEST_CASES** select to enable some experimental test cases in the test suite
-- **ENABLE_FMI** enable experiemental support for FMI objects.
+- **ENABLE_FMI** enable experimental support for FMI objects.
 This is in development, recommended to leave unselected unless you are developing
 - **ENABLE_FMI_EXPORT** build a FMI shared library for GridDyn
 - **ENABLE_FSKIT** enable to build additional libraries and support for integration into FSKIT and PARGRID for tool coupling
 - **ENABLE_GRIDDYN_DOXYGEN** select to create a case to build the doxygen docs